kdt111/lua_w/README.md

 ### Library
 - Simple opening of specified `Lua` libraries
-- Stack operation made as type safe as possible (using `std::optional`)
+- Stack operation made as type safe as possible
-- Registering `C++` functions of an arbitrary signature to be used in `Lua` (Some limitations are mentioned in the "Limitations" section)
+- Registering `C++` functions of an arbitrary signature to be used in `Lua` (even when those functions expect parameters passed by reference)
 - Calling `Lua` functions from `C++`
 - Storing `Lua` functions as `C++` objects and calling them form this object
 - Setting and getting global values from `Lua`